Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 You’ll also discover art galleries and vibrant murals (try an art walk), as well as restaurants with outdoor dining in this roughly 13-block area.

-20. Dine at Joe’s Cafe
+18. Dine at Joe’s Cafe

 Founded by Joe Ferrario, an immigrant from Italy, in 1928, Joe’s is a popular local restaurant and bar, known for having the “stiffest” cocktails around and a relaxed, fun atmosphere.
+Students from local UC-Santa Barbara like to hang out here.

-21. Get a Treat at Helena Avenue Bakery
+19. Get a Treat at Helena Avenue Bakery

-A popular, and “sweet,” spot in the Funk Zone, Helena Avenue Bakery serves seasonal pastries and organic breads made from scratch, as well as breakfast, sandwiches and salads all in a modern, industrial setting.
+This local bakery serves seasonal pastries and organic breads made from scratch, as well as breakfast, sandwiches and salads all in a modern, industrial setting.

 TIP: At night Helena Avenue Bakery turns into Santa Barbara Wine Collective where you can do a wine tasting.

-22. Dine at Finch & Fork
+20. Dine at Finch & Fork

 Located inside the Kimpton Canary Santa Barbara hotel, Finch & Fork offers a delicious meal with locally-sourced ingredients.
+We opted to dine there for a romantic dinner one evening on our last trip.

 We loved the…